MicrosoftEdge/MicrosoftEdge-Documentation/extensions/guides/README.md

 ## Debugging extensions
 With F12 Developer Tools, learn [how to debug an extension](./debugging-extensions)'s background script, content scripts, and extension pages.

+## Internationalization
+Make your extension accessible for different languages and test your language strings with the [internationalization](./internationalization) guide.